KristoferAndersen/taskman/README.md

 ## Further work
 As mentioned in the testing chapter.
 Testing is mostly a demonstration, and can be improved.
 The project can be polished further.
+Further additions such as more task types, using different types of async behaviors would make the project feel more complete.

-I've allowed myself to leave comments in the code describing some improvements and TODOs.
+Some improvements are described in comments, which I've allowed myself to leave.